snaplet/docs-old/docs/06-tutorials/github-actions.md

 ## Create a GitHub Actions Workflow

 This GitHub Actions Workflow that will capture and restore a snapshot at 4am every day.
-It installs the Snaplet CLI and runs the `snaplet restore --new` command.
+It installs the Snaplet CLI and runs the `snaplet snapshot create -y` command.

 1. Create a `.github/workflows` directory in your repository on GitHub if this directory does not already exist.
 2. In the `.github/workflows` directory, create a file named `snaplet-restore.yml`.